ENCCS/practical-machine-learning/content/02-fundamentals-of-ML.md

 ### TensorFlow

 Developed by Google, **TensorFlow** is a powerful open-source library primarily for DL but versatile enough for a broad range of ML tasks.
 It provides a flexible ecosystem for building complex models, including neural networks for computer vision, natural language processing, and time series analysis.
 TensorFlow supports distributed computing across CPUs, GPUs, and TPUs, making it suitable for both research and production at scale.
-Its robust features, such as TensorBoard for visualization, TensorFlow Serving for model deployment, and TensorFlow Lite for mobile inference, make it a comprehensive framework for end-to-end machine learning development.
+Its robust features, such as TensorBoard for visualization, TensorFlow Serving for model deployment, and TensorFlow Lite for mobile inference, make it a comprehensive framework for end-to-end ML development.
 TensorFlow’s high-level Keras API simplifies model building, while its low-level operations provide flexibility for advanced research.
 TensorFlow is well-suited for tasks like image recognition, natural language processing (NLP), and reinforcement learning, though its complexity can pose a steeper learning curve for beginners compared to alternatives like PyTorch.